 - The FDA will issue mandatory good manufacturing practices (“GMPs”) for cosmetic manufacturers.
 The GMPs are expected to be generally consistent with national and international standards, and the first public comment pertaining to the GMPs is scheduled for June 1, 2023.

-- Serious adverse events associated with the use of cosmetic products in the U.S. will have to be reported to the FDA.
+- The FDA will require “adequate safety substantiation,” or support for the claims that a product is safe.
+Serious adverse events associated with the use of cosmetic products in the U.S. will have to be reported to the FDA.
 The FDA will have the authority to request access to records and issue mandatory recalls of cosmetic products.
 This record access authority for cosmetics is similar to other authorities granted to the FDA with respect to foods and drugs.

 - The FDA is also expected to issue rules pertaining to standard testing and detection methods for the purported presence of asbestos in talc, and regulations pertaining to PFAS that may implicate preemption considerations in future litigation.